 National animal welfare standards for the broiler industry were developed to help fulfil both industry’s and the community’s expectations of high levels of quality assurance associated with chicken meat production.
 The documents provide welfare standards for all sectors of the commercial chicken meat industry, from egg laying to slaughter.
 These standards are based on the 2001 document ‘Welfare Audit for the Chicken Meat Industry’ that has both been restructured and revised to ensure the information is both current and relevant.
 In the previous 6 years there have been both structural and practice changes.
 There has been some consolidation into fewer but larger farms.
-Whereas the average bird capacity of growers’ farms in 2000 was just over 89,000 birds (VFF members’ farms in Victoria), an average farm size in 2007 of around 200,000 birds is not uncommon.
-In that time the number of birds processed has increased from around 400 to 488 million (the latter is an estimate) and consumption has increased from less than 35 to an estimated 38.5 kg/person in 2007 and a continuing slow estimated increase to 39.0 kg/person in 2010.
+Whereas the average bird capacity of growers’ farms in 2000 was just over 89,000 birds (VFF members’ farms in Victoria), an average farm size in 2007 of around 200,000 birds was not uncommon.
+In that time the number of birds processed has increased from around 400 to 488 million (the latter is an estimate) and consumption has increased from less than 35 to an estimated 38.5 kg/person in 2007, with an estimated increase to 39.0 kg/person in 2010.
 Practice change has involved the use of improved equipment in new sheds as it becomes available.
 Improvements include monitoring equipment for drinker lines and humidity, more automated recording (eg. temperature, humidity, etc.), more even ventilation through use of improved equipment and stirring fans and some installation of concrete flooring.
 Practice change has also involved the use and application of new knowledge and equipment including, breeding of birds with fewer leg problems, better matching of different feed and environmental requirements of different breeds of bird, re-use of litter, more use of mechanical bird harvesters at pick-up and the use of infra-red beak trimming equipment.

 The conditions under which broilers are housed and the way that they are managed during their growing phase, transportation and slaughter are set down in several government/industry endorsed Model Codes of Practice designed to safeguard their welfare.